-I had a great skincare regime a couple years ago.
-I finally found the best beauty products that made my skin absolutely radiant, but in January of last year my skin suddenly went insane with every kind of acne known to human.
+I had a great skincare regime a couple of years ago.
+I finally found the best beauty products that made my skin absolutely radiant, but in January of last year, my skin suddenly went insane with every kind of acne known to human.
 Turns out I had a jump in my prolactin levels.
-Generally the cause of elevated prolactin levels is a tumor on the pituitary gland in the brain, but an MRI scan cleared me of this.
-So, basically I just have to deal with these mystery hormone issues and its symptoms.
-This is a very TMI way of telling you I spent an entire year researching different skincare regimes and hair products.
+Generally, the cause of elevated prolactin levels is a tumor on the pituitary gland in the brain, but an MRI scan cleared me of this.
+So, basically, I just have to deal with this mystery hormone issue and its symptoms.
+This is a very TMI way of telling you that I spent an entire year researching different skincare regimes and hair products.
 Why the hair you ask?
 Well, my skin was my thing.
 It was where I felt most confident and beautiful, and then it was taken from me, quite quickly and without my permission, so I decided to work on the nuisance that is my minuscule amount of fine hair.
 The results have been amazing.
 Allow me to introduce to you the best beauty products I discovered last year….

-My facial specialist, Cody Montarbo changed my life with the instruction to use jojoba oil before washing my face.
-It takes off make-up, does not bother my eyes like coconut oil or almond oil, and calmed the acne immediately.
+My facial specialist, Cody Montarbo, changed my life with the instruction to use jojoba oil before washing my face.
+It takes off make-up, does not bother my eyes like coconut oil or almond oil, and it calmed my acne immediately.
 It also just makes the skin so incredibly fresh after you wash it off.
-Listed above is a reputable jojoba oil, but I just use Trader’s Joe’s brand.
+Listed above is a reputable jojoba oil, but I just use Trader Joe’s brand.

 Tips: No need to wipe off the jojoba oil before cleansing.
 The mixture of the oil and your face wash is what gets your skin so clean.
 You can apply the oil to dry or wet skin.
 I prefer wet skin myself.

 Product Notes: Organic, natural, unrefined, paraben free, fragrance-free, and vegan.